-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test l scores in admission decisions for first-time, first-year, degree-seeking Х l applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not

+Submitted Used

-C8A SAT or ACT X
+C8A SAT or ACT Х

-C8A ACT only X
+C8A ACT only Х

-C8A SAT only X
+C8A SAT only Х

-C8A SAT and SAT Subject Tests or X
+C8A SAT and SAT Subject Tests or ACT Х C8A SAT Subject Tests only Х

-ACT

-C8A SAT Subject Tests only X

-If your institution will make use of the ACT in admission decisions for applicants for Fall 2019, please indicate which ONE of the following a score will be used in the admissions process): , 0 C8B ACT with writing required ACT with writing recommended ACT with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for , , , , for Fall 2019 please indicate which ONE of the following applies (rega ardless of whether the Essay score will be use d in the admissions process: C8B SAT with Essay component required C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted X
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended

+C8B SAT with or without Essay component accepted

-C8C Pleas Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: N/A

 C8C SAT essay ACT essay

-C8C For ad mission
+C8C For admission

-C8C For pla acement
+C8C For placement

-C8C For ad vising
+C8C For advising

-C8C In place e of an application essay
+C8C In place of an application essay

 C8C

-As a v alidity check on the application essay
+As a validity check on the application essay

-C8C No col lege policy as of now
+C8C No college policy as of now

-C8C Not us ing essay component Χ X
+C8C Not using essay component

-C8D C8D In addition , does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D · Yes No]
+C8D Yes No Х

-X

-•

-C8E Latest date by which SAT or AC Γ scores must be re eceived for fall- August 31, 2018

-C8E Latest date by which SAT Subject ct Test scores must be received for
+C8E Latest date by which SAT or ACT scores must be received for fall- 8/31 C8E Latest date by which SAT Subject Test scores must be received for N1/A fall-term admission N/A

-fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some 1 C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F Freshmen applicants who graduated high school 10 years or more ago are recommended but not required to submit the SAT or ACT.